Want to understand your end users? Try talking to them!

 So we conducted on-going interviews across our existing customers, from people who already used the portal daily to its full potential to those who barely used it at all.
 We also had a paid sample group – a separate group of people who used a variety of service desks outside of our own offering.

 Following the research we drew out five design principles.
-But these points can – and should – be applied when designing any online service to achieve an excellent user experience and minimise resistance to change.
+But these points can – and should – be applied when designing any online service to achieve an excellent user experience and minimize resistance to change.

 - Seize the moment